wurstmineberg/wurstmineberg.de/README.md

+# My Website
 This repository contains the website **[wurstmineberg.de](https://wurstmineberg.de/)**.

-wurstmineberg.de is meant to be updated via pulls from here, with as little changes to the deployed website directly as possible.
+The wurstmineberg.de is meant to be updated via pulls from here, with as little changes to the deployed website directly as possible.

 # Installing